Siberian accentor: October–November 2016 influx

 October and early November 2016 saw an unprecedented influx of Siberian accentors into western Europe, including first records for Estonia, Germany, the Netherlands and the UK, in some cases attracting national attention and hundreds of twitchers.

 Prior to 2015, only 32 individuals had been recorded in western Europe, the majority in Finland and Sweden, but in October and early November 2016 at least 231 were reported.
-Records were from the Czech Republic (1), Denmark (11), Estonia (9), Finland (72), Germany (12), Hungary (1), Latvia (9), Lithuania (4), Netherlands (1), Norway (11), Poland (11), Russian Karelia (3), Sweden (71), the UK (14) and the Ukraine (2).
+Records were from the Czech Republic (1), Denmark (11), Estonia (9), Finland (72), Germany (12), Hungary (1), Latvia (9), Lithuania (4), Netherlands (1), Norway (11), Poland (11), Russian Karelia (3), Sweden (71), the UK (14) and Ukraine (2).
 Four additional birds in Sweden and one in Finland were not positively identified as Siberian, rather than black-throated, accentors.
 Those birds that were reliably aged all appeared to be in first-winter plumage.
 One of the UK birds lingered in Scotland, where it was found in February 2017.

 Most of the birds found were on well-watched coasts and islands, and 25% were trapped; in the Baltic states, the proportion of trapped discoveries were much higher, and all finds in Lithuania were of captured birds.
 It is likely that many more birds were present but were not detected away from the migration watch points and bird observatories, especially in the south and southeast of the Baltic region.

 The UK Met Office suggested that the influx of accentors was driven by strong and persistent easterly winds from Siberia, partially driven by a high-pressure area centred over Scandinavia.
 Another weather system produced easterlies in western Asia during the same period.

 The weather conditions that carried the accentors so far west also brought large numbers of other Siberian migrants, including a record arrival of yellow-browed warblers in northwest Europe and a sprinkling of extreme eastern rarities such as the UK's first pale-legged leaf warbler and the Netherlands' second eastern crowned warbler.

 In addition to the weather systems, other factors leading to the irruption may have included the widespread forest fires in that summer and autumn.
 In June, 3.5 ha of woodland was burning, and by September the smoke cloud extended over several thousand kilometres and reached an altitude of 9 km.
 Migrating birds may have moved west to avoid flying through the smoke.
 The preceding hot summer may also have led to undetected breeding west of the known range involving birds seeking the cooler habitat preferred by this species.
 There have been suggestions that the accentor influx was augmented by high breeding success in Siberia in 2016, but there is no direct data to support that, and no obvious increase in numbers reaching North America.